 Questions your doctor is likely to ask include:

 - What symptoms are you experiencing?

-- Have you had a chronic or severe cough?
+- Have you had a severe or ongoing cough?

 - Do you strain during bowel movements?